Ramesh-Bojanapu-1011/ai_python_practice/README.md

 pip install -r requirements.txt
 ```

--> Open and run the notebooks with Jupyter Lab / Notebook:
+-> Launch Jupyter Lab to run and edit the notebooks interactively:

 ```powershell
 jupyter lab
 ```

-Notes
+## Notes

 - Many notebook cells call `model.predict(...)` and expect inputs with the
   same column names used during training.
-To avoid scikit-learn warnings like
+To avoid scikit-learn warnings
- "X does not have valid feature names", pass a `pandas.DataFrame` with
+  such as "X does not have valid feature names", pass a `pandas.DataFrame`
- matching column names (examples in the notebooks).
+  with matching column names (examples are included in the notebooks).

-Contributing

-- Feel free to add examples or improve documentation.
-Keep changes small
- and focused; update `requirements.txt` if you add new dependencies.

-License

-- No license specified.
-Add a LICENSE file if you intend to open-source this repo.
+- Excel support: this project uses `openpyxl` for `pandas.read_excel()`;
+  a compatible version (`openpyxl==3.1.5`) is available in `requirements.txt`.